 If your employer asks you to cover premiums or ignores your workers’ compensation claims, you may want to contact a lawyer with experience handling Defense Base Act cases.

 If you or someone you love suffered serious injuries or even death while working for the US government overseas, you might have a case.
-If you’d like an experienced Defense Base Act lawyer from The Law Offices of George P. Escobedo & Associates, PLLC to evaluate your case, please send us an email or call (210) 807-3178.
+If you’d like an experienced Defense Base Act lawyer from The Law Office of George P. Escobedo & Associates, PLLC to evaluate your case, please send us an email or call (210) 807-3178.